Explosive device blows up at Montana school, no injuries

 The FBI, the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Montana Highway Patrol were assisting sheriff’s and Helena police officials in the investigation.

 Helena is a small city of about 30,000 people in the foothills of the Rocky Mountains.
-The school is in a residential neighborhood just north of the city’s center.
+The school is in a neighborhood just north of the city’s center.

 Sign up for Daily Newsletters